GigaFable/simple-project-tool/README.md

 # Configuration

 You define your project in YAML format.
-The syntax of YAML is beyond the scope of this document but you can get a feel for it by examining the included project.yaml, which was used to self-plan this tool.
+The syntax of YAML is beyond the scope of this document but you can get a feel for it with this example below.
 The project is defined at the root level with the following keys:

 ```yaml
 title: My Awesome Project # This is the only required key